syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 </table>

-SnapInfo property of SnapParameter gives details about the cause of snapping, following table lists the possible cases and corresponding values of SnapParameter.
+SnapInfo property of SnapParameter gives details about the cause of snapping.
+The following table lists the possible cases and corresponding values of SnapParameter.